Make this Black Friday and Cyber Monday your best sales days of the year

 So what’s the deal with Black Friday?

-Shoppers everywhere are on the hunt for a bargain, and if you market your storefront correctly, that bargain might just be yours.
+Shoppers everywhere are on the hunt for a bargain, and if you market your website correctly, that bargain might just be yours.

 Though tread carefully, because not all bargains are made equally.